Vrocaan/Chatters/README.txt

 *** More Info ***

-Consult REALEASE.TXT for up to date information on this specific build.
+Consult RELEASE.TXT for up to date information on this specific build.